vibbits/training-material/topics/metagenomics/tutorials/Ecology_Analysis_using_vegan/tutorial.md

   - "How to do an ecology analysis with the R package vegan?"

 objectives:
-  - "get familiar with the basic R syntax"
+  - "recapitulate the basics of working with R"
+  - "learn how to visualize genus abundance tables"
-  - "learn how to use the help system in R"
+  - "learn how to normalize abundances"
-  - "learn how to define variables"
+  - "learn how to use the vegan package including clustering and statistical testing"

 time_estimation: "75m"